thecdil/mini-symposium/day-2.md

     - developers
 - interpretation (+1)
     - it's all interpretation
-    - and then there's the special intrepetation
+    - and then there's the special interpretation
-    - but their is also a distinction be
+    - but there is also a distinction be
 - users
     - now
     - future